 Community Policing Unit: Within this unit is a Juvenile Liaison Officer to the Bordentown Regional School District and the County of Burlington.
 This officer is available to provide guidance as needed to juveniles and assists the schools with any problems that they may encounter.
 Also within this unit is the agency’s Bike Patrol Officer.
 This unit works at community events as sporting events, and the 4th of July festivities and also does regular patrol work.

 Burglar Alarm Permits: The Township of Bordentown requires all burglar alarms be properly registered with the Police Department.
 This agency responds to well over one thousand false alarms per year.
 This presents a substantial drain on patrol time, manpower, finances, and places a substantial risk to police officers and public safety when responding to alarms.
-For these reasons, alarm ordinance #1989-2 was adopted.
+For these reasons, an ordinance regulating alarm systems was adopted.
 Alarm permit applications and copy of the ordinance can be obtained at the Police Department anytime.
-There is a one time fee of $10.00 per residential property or business property.
+There is a one-time fee of $10.00 per residential property or business property.
 It is the property owners responsibility to keep up to date records with the police department regarding the alarm company and to ensure compliance to this ordinance.